alfredoq/TidyScreen_v2_docs_new/docs/examples/LA_Workshop/modeling_CZP_hCATl_binders.md

 # The corresponding grid maps will be created in the receptor folder
 ```

+You should end up with a receptor folder a included in asdsa [this](/downloads/LA_Workshop/2OZ2.zip) folder (*right-click to download compressed folder*)

 **Step 4**: Import the prepared receptor into TidyScreen

 ```python